UWB-ACM/CTCI/2020-02-Spring/3_trees/README.md

 <!-- Don't remove -->
 <a name="top"/>

-# Topic Name TODO :bug:

-Simple description TODO :bug:

-In the style of:
+# Trees

-***Problems and solutions for Maze & Dynamic Programming session on March 1, 2019.***
+Problems and solutions for Trees session on May 8, 2020.

 ### Table of Contents